-The proposed project would utilize existing on-site sewer infrastructure, and install sewer infrastructure for the proposed twenty-eight (28) single-family residential lots.
+The proposed project would utilize existing on-site sewer infrastructure, and install sewer infrastructure for the proposed 28 single-family homes.
 Sewer generated by the proposed project would be transferred to existing on-site and off-site sewer pipelines that surround the project site.
-The existing on-site sewer lines currently connect to the off-site local and regional lines Meadow Pass Road, North Lemon Avenue, and La Puente Road, which have capacity to accept the proposed project's wastewater flows.
+The existing on-site sewer lines currently connect to the off-site local and regional lines Meadow Pass Road, Lemon Avenue, and La Puente Road.